 Had a person just scanning what hacks other developers were doing.

-Small businesses have an average of 1 salesperson coming to pitch them every day.
+- Small businesses have an average of one salesperson coming to pitch them every day.

 - Easy to explain, can pull out of pocket and show someone.

 - It looks out of place, which starts a conversation.

 - Square figured out how to be visible in an invisible world of payments.

 Intentionally put friction in front of customers to make sure they were the right ones.

 - A lot of the growth was via community events.